How to Become a Project Manager Without Experience: Enthusiasm vs Professional Degree

 - Decision-making.
-During the decision-making process, project managers should care about how others will be affected and consult their colleagues if needed.
+During the decision-making process, project managers with no experience should care about how others will be affected and consult their colleagues if needed.

 - Influencing.
 When project managers are able to get people to change their minds, it increases their value and weight in the team.

 - Conflict solving.
 The lack of conflicts is about an ideal world.
-Every project manager should also evolve conflict management skills.
+Every project manager without experience should also evolve conflict management skills.